alexwilson1/nreal_windows_test/README.md

 4. Hardcoded to work with three virtual screens - could be generalised to 'n' screens
 5. Viewport algorithm is basic and does not account for translation or roll
 6. Calibration can be an issue - the best way to solve this would be to use the gyro in the device
+7. Python - good for a POC but not necessarily the fastest approach.
+C-based implementations would possibly be more performant.